wxsd-sales/video-for-wxcc/README.md

   - Add a Description of your choice
   - Type = Queue
   - Channel Type = Chat
+  - Queue Routing Type = Longest Available Agent (this is an example)
   - Click on **_Add Group_** in the **_Contact Routing Settings_**.
 Choose the Team of agents that you want to answer these interactions
   - Service Level Threshold and Maximum Time in Queue = 120 (this is an example)